onox/orka/docs/windows-input/gamepads.md

 ### Effects

-Two kinds of effects are supported: rumble and periodic.
+The following effects are supported:

+- Rumble

+- Periodic

 !!! warning "Do not unnecessarily recreate `Effect` objects"
-    Parts of an `Effect` object returned by the functions mentioned below are internally stored in some data structure.
+    The `Effect` object returned by one of the functions mentioned below is partially stored in some hidden data structure.
 Therefore, do not unnecessarily recreate these objects.
     Instead, create the effects once and store them somewhere at the library level.